privacysandbox/sdk-runtime-samples/README.md

 ### Debug initialization of the runtime-enable code

-Since the previous instructions require the SDK Runtime process to be already running, if you want to debug the initialization method, you'll have to start the SDK Runtime process manually first.
+Since the previous instructions require the SDK Runtime process to be already running, if you want to debug the initialization method, you'll have to start the app's SDK Runtime process manually first.

-To do this:
+To start the SDK Runtime process:

 - Ensure the client app is already running.
-- Enter these commands in the terminal to start the SDK Runtime process:
+- In the terminal, enter the following commands:
  - `adb shell cmd deviceidle tempwhitelist com.example.privacysandbox.client`
  - `adb shell cmd sdk_sandbox start com.example.privacysandbox.client`
-- Click the Run menu > Attach debugger to Android Process.
+- In the **Run** menu, click **Attach debugger to Android Process**.

+Once you have started the SDK Runtime process, will be able to attach a debugger to it, and debug any breakpoints in the initialization method:

-- Choose com.example.privacysandbox.client_sdk_sandbox and click OK.
+- Select `com.example.privacysandbox.client_sdk_sandbox` and click **OK**.
 - Click Initialize SDK in the app.